 Due to its different varieties, it is hard to choose its best quality.
-So sometimes I too get such yellow peas which is hard to cook even after long hrs soaking.
+So sometimes I too get such yellow peas which are hard to cook even after long hrs soaking.
 Then I boil it up with half a tsp of baking soda but after boiling don’t use its water in this recipe.
 As consuming more baking soda is not good for health and that spoil the taste of this curry too.

 How to boil peas without using a pressure cooker?

-Take a pan, add soaked peas, cube cut potatoes, salt and add enough water to make sure all the ingredients just get drown in the water.
+Take a pan, add soaked peas, cube cut potatoes, salt and add enough water to make sure all the ingredients just get drowned in the water.
 Boiling it in low flame by covering it with a tight lid.
 Check it after every five minutes and add water if reduced much.
 Though this method takes huge time however there is no chance of overcooking.